chauxvive/100-days-of-code/log.md

 #

 ### Day 7 September 23, 2018, Sunday
-(1hr remaining)
+(30m remaining)

 **Today's Progress**:

 * React on Free Code Camp:
- * 28/48 completed
+ * 29/48 completed
+ * reading up on binding
+* updated One Thousand Golden Highways

 **Thoughts**:
-* Oh boy getting into binding now...definitely something important I haven't worked with enough yet.
-I have much to learn.
+* I haven't written a new blog post since February (shame cloud) but that's when I started coding pretty much full time and put literally everything else to the side.
+My life since then has been

 **Links to work:**